Bush Heritage, Bon Bon Reserve (Conservation Focus)

-The Foundation will consider supporting pilot studies, or providing seeding grants for projects in Victoria that aim to achieve considerable community benefit and have a strategic impact in a selected area of need.
+The Foundation will consider supporting pilot studies, or providing seed grants for projects in Victoria that aim to achieve considerable community benefit and have a strategic impact in a selected area of need.

-The Foundation has finite funds and is simply not able to support all applications, no matter how worthy they may be.
-Please do remember that an unsuccessful application does not mean that it is not well regarded by the Trustees.
+An unsuccessful application does not mean that the organisation seeking support is not well regarded by the Trustees.
 Some applications may be reconsidered at a future time at the discretion of the Trustees.

 Health & Welfare